ellielinden/K2C_VegetationChange/data/ReserveLocations/README.md

-The point locations for the reserves in the K2C protected area network.
+Point locations for the reserves in the K2C protected area network aligned to the 1km rainfall and vegetation datasets.